James Bond and Batman help rescue London developers

 "It is disruptive.
 We do not need those kind of gimmicks," a spokesman for developer Sellar Property Group said.

-Australian developer Lend Lease (LLC.AX) did 20 temporary lettings across three British shopping centres last year to plug gaps left by failing retailers, something that would not have occurred to developers five years ago, said Simon Donaldson, head of retail operations.
+Australian developer Lend Lease did 20 temporary lettings across three British shopping centers last year to plug gaps left by failing retailers, something that would not have occurred to developers five years ago, said Simon Donaldson, head of retail operations.

 "Not only did it bring in several hundred thousand pounds extra in rent, it saved more than a million pounds in empty rate liabilities," he said.